coder/coder/coderd/rbac/USAGE.md

     ...
     {
         // Users should be able to modify their own frobulators
-        // Admins from the current organization should be able to modify any other user's frobulators
+        // Admins from the current organization should be able to modify any other members' frobulators
         // Owner should be able to modify any other user's frobulators
         Name:     "FrobulatorsModify",
         Actions:  []policy.Action{policy.ActionCreate, policy.ActionUpdate, policy.ActionDelete},